javapapo/alpine-kubectl-envsubst/README.md

-# alpine-kubectl-envsubst
+# kube-runner
-Docker image based on alpine, with curl, kubectl &amp; envsubst
+Docker image based on alpine, with curl, kubectl, envsubst and Helm!